Categories

 ‘Maradona Sueño Bendito’ (2021) sex, more sex, drugs and fútbol

 Maradona Blessed Dream, the 10-episode series from Amazon, may hook you in its steady outpouring of sex, drugs and fútbol.
 It will probably be the grandest film/series about Diego Armando Maradona that will ever be made.
-But if I hadn’t felt compelled to review it, I would have preferred to turn it off.
-It just feels so distasteful and disrespectful.
-Do we really want to remember Maradona by the depictions of his nightlife, copulations and orgies?
+But if I hadn’t felt obligated to review it, I would have preferred to turn it off.
+It just…

 ‘Argentina Fútbol Club’ (2010) es soporific